 The heel clip (the chartreuse yellow piece, which is on both sides of the heel) is slightly longer on the men’s version and higher on the women’s version.

 “And then, there are the tiny little details, like the sockliner specifications and the heel-to-toe drops.
 (The men’s drop is 10mm, whereas the women’s is 1mm lower),” Atkins continued.
 “The oval-shaped heel clips, found on both sides of the rearfoot, are designed uniquely for him and her.
 (The men’s clips are slightly longer, while the women’s clips are slightly higher.)
-All these differences are truth tuned specifically for each gender.”
+All these differences are being tuned specifically for each gender.”

 Not Just the First Men’s Running Shoe